 - Ulipristal (ella): Approximately $40-$70, often covered by insurance with a minimal or $0 copay.

 - IUD - contact your insurance company for copay info.
 If your insurance does not cover the IUD, it may be fairly expensive up front (approximately $1000), but more cost effective over time since it can provide ongoing birth control for up to 10 years.

 ACCESS: Where can I get Emergency Contraception?

 At UNC, you can go directly to the Campus Health Pharmacy or Student Stores Pharmacy to get EC pills without an appointment or prescription.
-EC pills are also available 24/7 in the Healthy Heels to Go vending machines located in the Union Art Gallery entrance and Rams Head Recreation entrance vestibules.
+EC pills are also available for extended hours including evenings and weekends in the Healthy Heels to Go vending machines located in the Union Art Gallery entrance and Rams Head Recreation entrance vestibules.